b3cking/danubius.io/_posts/2021-10-21-feature-flag.md

 As a **developer or operator**, have you ever not slept the night after a release, because it was impossible to turn off non-operable features, systems were slow to revert to previous state, or there were interdependencies between pieces of code that only a full revert helped?
 Has it taken days to do a sweaty merge after months of development on several different branches even with some well-written strategy like Gitflow?

-Feature flagging is not the Holy Grail, but it can be very helpful to all involved stakeholders in the SDLC.
+Feature flagging is not the Holy Grail, but it can be very helpful for all involved stakeholders in the software development life cycle.

 <!--more-->